Updated on May 18, 2021

-Choose items that are meaningful from your trip or will make you think of your destination.
+Have your child choose items that are meaningful from your trip or will make you think of your destination.
 For example, if you visited a beach, sand or seashells would make a great addition to the jar.

 To make the jar a bit more personal, you can print out a photo from your trip or adventure and cut it down to the height of the jar.
 Tape or glue it inside to create a backdrop for your memories.